Manchester State Park

 - Printable park brochure (PDF).

 The park has 35 standard campsites, 15 partial-hookup sites, and two restrooms and showers.
 Maximum site length is 60 feet (limited availability).
-One dump station is located near the entrance.
-Reservations can be made 9 months in advance of selected date, May 15 - Sept 15.
-Campsites are available first come, first served between Sept.
-16 - May 14.
-There are three hiker / biker campsites available only to hikers and bikers and two sites available to those arriving by wind- and human-powered watercraft.
-All available only on a first-come, first-served basis.
+One dump station is located near the entrance; no extra fee require while camping.
+Reservations are year round and can be made 9 months in advance of selected date.
+There are three hiker / biker campsites available only for first-come, first-served hikers and bicyclists.
+There are two sites available to those arriving by wind- and human-powered watercraft.
 These sites include a picnic table.
-Braziers are not provided.
+BBQ braziers are not provided.

 Check-in time is 2:30 p.m.